hcsum/matching-app/readme.md

 No CI/CD yet.
 To depoly, follow these steps,

 Step 1:
-Build client by running `npm ci && npm run build` in client folder locally, and use `scp` to send the `build` folder to the VPS.
+Build client by running `npm run build` in client folder locally, and use `scp` to send the `build` folder to the VPS.
 Not build in VPS because VPS memory and CUP too shit.
 Step 2:
 SSH into the VPS, and pull the latest repo changes